 In addition to everything discussed above, our core values focus on the dignity of the individual, excellence, and service.
 Our personal injury lawyers take a client-first approach and aim to give you the best, most personable service possible.
 We keep you informed, answer your questions, and never make any important decisions without first informing and consulting with you.

 Results also matter and with over $500,000,000 recovered for our injured clients, we are an industry-leader and champion of rights.
 Our team of award-winning accident lawyers, including a specialized trial team, has won a $28 million verdict and several settlements in excess of $10 million.
 We hold accountable the parties responsible and make them pay for the losses and injuries they caused.
 Period.

-When you want the most beneficial result possible and to maximize your recovery, having a powerhouse law firm with a dedicated car accident lawyer, staff, and resources to go toe-to-toe against large insurance companies and corporations in your corner is your greatest asset.
+When you want the most beneficial result possible and to maximize your recovery, having powerhouse personal injury attorneys available to you, with a dedicated staff, and resources to go toe-to-toe against large insurance companies or corporations in your corner is your greatest asset.

 Call us today for a free consultation about your case at 800-818-1818, and as always, if you don’t win you pay no costs and no fees.
 There is no obligation and our friendly staff and attorneys stand at the ready to champion your case.

 - 10 Reasons Why You Should Not Handle Your Own Car Accident Claim